AustralianAntarcticDivision/ropenblog/antarctic.md

 Very commonly, we want to know about the environmental conditions at our points of interest.
 For the remote and vast Southern Ocean these data typically come from satellite or model sources.
 Some data centres provide extraction tools that will pull out a subset of data to suit your requirements, but often it makes more sense to cache entire data collections locally first and then work with them from there.

 [bowerbird](https://github.com/AustralianAntarcticDivision/bowerbird) provides a framework for downloading data files to a local collection, and keeping it up to date.
 The companion [blueant](https://github.com/AustralianAntarcticDivision/blueant) package provides a suite of definitions for Southern Ocean and Antarctic data sources that can be used with `bowerbird`.
+It encompasses data such as sea ice, bathymetry and land topography, oceanography, and atmospheric reanalysis and weather predictions, from providers such as NASA, NOAA, Copernicus, NSIDC, and Ifremer.

-Why might you do this, instead of just fetching subsets of data from data providers as required?
+Why might you want to maintain local copies of entire data sets, instead of just fetching subsets of data from providers as needed?

 -   many analyses make use of data from a variety of providers (in which case there may not be dynamic extraction tools for all of them),
 -   analyses might need to crunch through a whole collection of data in order to calculate appropriate statistics (temperature anomalies with respect to a long-term mean, for example),